deborah-idowu/My-Azure-APIM-Appservice/README.md

 1. Deploy the Function App by updating the branch trigger in the `.github/workflows/function-cicd.yml` file to trigger the GitHub Action.

     -   This will publish, package, and deploy the .NET 'ApiFunction' to the above deployed Function App.
-This function is described in more detail in the below section.

 2. Deploy the web API to App Service by updating the branch trigger in the `.github/workflows/web-api-cicd.yml ` file to trigger the GitHub Action.